nest/nestml/doc/pynestml_toolchain/back.rst

    <p>

-Figure 3.16: The conversion of physical units from PyNestML to NEST.
+Figure 3.16: The conversion of physical units from PyNESTML to NEST.

 .. raw:: html